marmelab/react-admin/docs/Fields.md

 ## `<SelectField>`

-When you need to display an enumerated field, `<SelectField>` maps the value to a string, and displays it inside a material-ui `<Chip>` component.
+When you need to display an enumerated field, `<SelectField>` maps the value to a string.

-For instance, you the `gender` field can take values "M" and "F", here is hot to display a Cip containing `Male` or `Female` instead:
+For instance, if the `gender` field can take values "M" and "F", here is how to display it as "Male" or "Female":

 ```js
 import { SelectField } from 'admin-on-rest';